Safe Computing for Students

 - Make sure you know what services and applications are running.
 This will help ensure that no rogue processes (such as keyloggers, which run as services or applications) are being run on the system.

-- Disable the ctrl-alt-del keyboard function.
-If you do not disable this function, then someone could shut down your computer and capture control of it during the rebooting process
+- Disable the Ctrl+Alt+Delete keyboard function.
+If you do not disable this function, then someone could shut down your computer and capture control of it during the rebooting process.

-Portable devices include laptop computers, BlackBerries, smart phones, PDAs, USB drives, CDs, and floppy disks.
+Portable devices include laptop computers, tablets, smart phones, personal digital assistants, USB (flash) drives, and compact discs.
 These devices are frequently stolen or lost.
 Remember that you should eliminate any unauthorized sensitive information from portable devices and encrypt all authorized sensitive information.
 In addition, follow these steps to protect your devices.

 - Physically secure your laptop computer by keeping it in an office that can be locked.
 Also, use a cable lock to secure it to a desk or heavy object in or outside of the office.